khandy21yo/btran/README.md

 - File I/O.
 	- Basic uses an integer channel number, with a limited number of channels available.
 C++ uses a data structure to refer to the open files.
-This can cause several translation problems.
+This causes several translation problems.
 You cannot add or subtract channel numbers, for example.
 	- FIELD statements a;so have no equivelent C++ translation.
 	- RMS operations have no equivelent in C++.
-	- MAP et. al. translation is buggy.
 - Error handling
 	- ON ERROR GOTO, RESUME, etc. are not easily translated.
 It is somewhat lige a subroutine, but not closely enoug to translate well.
 	- ERR C++ error references are not enumerated with the same values.
 	- ERL line numbers are not kept current in C++.
 	- C++ functions do not usually throw errors, they return a status.
+	- To handle errors like BASIC would require generating huge amounts of validating code around any statement that coule possibly cause an error, when most of it is probably going to be unnecessary in most programs.
+	- 'catch/try' does not handle the same errors as 'ON ERROR' does, so it would help very little.
+  Strings
-- Strings. std::string is similiar, but there are still many difficulties.
+-	- std::string is similiar but still very different from BASIC strings.
-	- "Foe example, A$=RIGHT(B$,LEN(B$))" translated to
-	  "a=b.substr(b.length*(-1))" which causes a segfault when "B$" is empty.
-Editing this to be "a=b.rbegin()" works better, but it returnes a "char" instead of a "std::string".
-	- RIGHT off the end of a string is Ok in bsic, but will crash C++.
-	- Zero length strings can cause odd problems. text.rbegin() for example does not return a 0.
+	  BASIC strings are actually nultiple entities.
+	  There are regular variable length strings, fixed length strings, fixed position strings, etc. Strings in RECORDS/MAPS/COMMON should be handled as 'char[]', and strings in FIELD statements should be 'char*'s pointing into file buffers, then using assorted 'str*' functions to do the work on these type of strings.
+	  All this stuff gets extremely complicated and would generate extremely ugly C++ code, therefor
+	- all strings are translated as regular 'std::string's, and the comples stuff is left for the user to fix since it is likely doing something that needs to be handled different;y in C++ anyway..
 - GOSUB.
 Actually works, but has the same limitations in C++ as goto.
 	- No jumping over initializers.
 No calling from inside user defined functions.
 - DEF and DEF* functions.
 	- GOSUB insode DEF functions isn't likely to work.
 	- DEF and DEF* are treated identically.
+	- These functions are translated using C++ 'lambda's, instead of the g++ extensions, but requires cxx-11 capabilities.
 - DATA sstatements
 	- Bare Reserved words in basic cause parsing problems.
 Putting quotes around the text works to fix this, and is compatable with basic.
 	  Data statements are not easily handled in Flex/Bison grammers.
 - %xxx preprocessor)
-	- Code exists but only thinly tested. %IF can cause problems if blocks start or end inside of it.
+	- Code exists but only thinly tested. %IF can cause problems if blocks start or end inside of it (IF, FOR, etc.).
+	- They are parsed as if they were regular BASIC code, but generate C++ marco's instead of regular C++ code.
 	- %var is not allowed in normal VaxBasic statements, but btran accepts it.
   TAB, POS, CCOS